JLPM22/MotionMatching/README.md

 ![](.github/media/path_mm.jpg)

 **Motion Matching** implementation for the **Unity** game engine.
 This project is part of my master thesis, which you can download [here](.github/pdfs/Master_Thesis_JoseLuis.pdf) to obtain a detailed description of both Motion Matching and this project.
 I intend to update this project in my spare time, adding more features until it is a complete Motion Matching solution for Unity.
 For now, it may be useful for those wanting to learn/implement their own Motion Matching solution or extend this project.
-For a Virtual Reality version of Motion Matching, please visit [this paper](https://upc-virvig.github.io/MMVR/).

 ## Contents